ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update1.md

 #### Background Info
-The [LTER network](https://lternet.edu/) is a set of 27 National Science Foundation-funded research programs to observe long-term and large scale ecological effects at various sites across the United States.
+The [LTER network](https://lternet.edu/) is a set of (currently) 27 National Science Foundation-funded research programs to observe long-term and large scale ecological effects at various sites across the United States.
 LTER datasets are archived in a centralized data repository managed by the [Environmental Data Initiative (EDI)](https://portal.edirepository.org/nis/home.jsp).
 Our project sponsor, [NCEAS](https://www.nceas.ucsb.edu/), is an environmental science research center at UC Santa Barbara that operates the LTER Network Office.

 #### Software Tools